Oyamasiphula/Playing-With-Matches/show-three-different-random-numbers-on-page-load.md

 * Add two more `div`s each with a number inside, and one extra `div` to contain them all.
 * Update your JavaScript to randomise the number in each of the three blocks to a number between 1 and 3.

+Think about the [DRY (Don't Repeat Yourself)](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle: how can you re-use code you've already written?

 Every time the page loads, you should see three new random numbers.
 Huzzah!

 ## Add files and push them to GitHub